MengGuo/omni_fault/README.md

 ```
 rostopic pub -1  status_Y2 omni_fault/status -- 'type-III'
 ```
   Then you will see the request and reply messages exchanged among the robots to negotiate which robot will share the task for `Y2`.
+Once the other robots accomplish their current motion or action (you could do it manually), then the task of `Y2` will be assigned to one robot, depending on the reply messages.

+## Scenario description